Robust Realized Integrated Beta Estimator with Application to Dynamic Analysis of Integrated Beta: Robust realized integrated beta estimator

 Theorem \ref{Theorem-1} shows that the convergence rate of the $RIB$ estimator is $m^{-1/4}$, which is known as the optimal rate with the presence of microstructure noise and establishes its asymptotic normality.
 To extend the estimator over all periods, we set $m_i$ to be the total number of high-frequency observations for the $i$th day and rewrite $m = \sum_{i=1}^n m_i /n$.
 We further let the $t_{i,j}$'s be the high-frequency observed time points for the $i$th day, such that $i-1=t_{i,0}<t_{i,1}< \cdots <t_{i,m_i}=i$, where $\left| t_{i,j}-t_{i,j-1}\right| =O\left( m^{-1}\right)$ for all $i, j$.
 Then, we can construct the $RIB$ estimator as follows:

-Moreover, we can show Theorem \ref{Theorem-1} for each $RIB_i$ under the usual assumption in the asynchronous high-frequency data analysis (see Assumption \ref{Assumption-2}(d)).
-We utilize these well-performing $RIB$ estimators to analyze dynamic structures of integrated betas in the following section.
+Moreover, we can show Theorem \ref{Theorem-1} for each $RIB_i$ under the usual assumption in the asynchronous high-frequency data analysis (see Assumption \ref{Assumption-2}(e)).
+We utilize these well-performing $RIB$ estimators to analyze the dynamic structures of integrated betas in the following section.

 To utilize the asymptotic distribution result, we need to construct a consistent asymptotic variance estimator.
 In the following proposition, we propose the asymptotic variance estimator and show its consistency.